Permits (Updated October 31, 2022)

 - In Page: 48 S Lake Powell Blvd at the Lake Powell Hub

 IF COMING TO KANAB FROM PAGE, BE AWARE OF THE TIME CHANGE MOST OF THE YEAR!

 The Grand Staircase-Escalante National Monument Visitor Center in Kanab:

 Phone Number: Information: (435) 688-3200, Actual VC Desk: (435) 644-1300

 Hours: 8am-4:30pm, 7 days a week (March-November), Mon-Fri (December-February).
 Closed on Thanksgiving, Christmas and New Year’s Day.

 Safety and Guided Tours

-There are many safety and logistical issues associated with getting to the Paria Wilderness and back to civilization safely.
+There are many safety and logistical issues associated with getting to the Vermilion Cliffs & Paria Wilderness and back to civilization safely.
 Don’t become a statistic!
 People sometimes get themselves in predicaments in the Paria Wilderness by being unprepared, ill-equipped, and/or inexperienced.
-Kane County Search and Rescue goes after wayward tourists multiple times every year.
+Kane County Search and Rescue is sent out to retrieve wayward tourists multiple times every year.
 It has turned fatal more than once.

-Guided Tours to the all of the locations mentioned above as well as several different combinations are available through Dreamland Safari Tours.
-Our experienced, naturalist guides help you to get the most out of your experience in the Paria Canyon-Vermilion Cliffs Wilderness by showing you the subtle points of interest and photography you won’t find on your own.
+Guided tours to all of the locations mentioned above, as well as several different combinations, are available through Dreamland Safari Tours.
+Our highly trained naturalist guides help you to get the most out of your experience in the Paria Canyon-Vermilion Cliffs Wilderness by showing you the subtle points of interest and photography you’re unlikely to find on your own.
 We explain how the geology, ecology, paleontology, and human history of these extraordinary places have unfolded over hundreds of millions of years.
-We keep you and your rental contract safe on unpredictable House Rock Valley Road, guide you on a special scenic route to the Wave, and carry satellite communications as well as abundant supplies in case of emergency.
+We keep you and your rental vehicle contract safe on unpredictable House Rock Valley Road, guide you on a spectacular scenic route, and carry satellite communications as well as abundant supplies in case of emergency.